 - If the aggregation will only provide energy to the market then only 1 end use customer within the aggregation shall have the ability to reduce more than 99kw of load unless the CSP, LSE and PJM approve.
 If the aggregation will provide a DASR or SR to the market then only 1 end use customer within the aggregation shall have the ability to reduce more than 99kw of load unless the CSP, LSE and PJM approve.
-If the aggregation will provide Regulation Only through and Economic Regulation Only registration to the market then only 1 end use customer within the aggregation shall have the ability to reduce more than 99kw of load unless the CSP and PJM approve. - All end-use customers in an aggregation, except for an Emergency registration and Economic Regulation Only registration shall be served by the same electric distribution company and Load Serving Entity (LSE) and have the same energy pricing point.
-All end use customers in an Emergency registration and Economic Regulation Only registration shall be served by the same electric distribution company and located in the same transmission zone.
-If the aggregation will provide synchronized reserves, all customers in the aggregation must also be part of the same synchronized reserve sub-zone.

-- All end-use customers in an aggregation that settle at Transmission Zone, existing load Aggregate, or node prices shall be located in the same Transmission Zone, existing load Aggregate, or at the same node except for an Economic Regulation Only registration. - Each end-use customer site must meet the requirements for market participation by a demand resource except for the 100 kW minimum load reduction requirement for energy and ancillary services. - An end use customer's participation in the energy and ancillary service markets shall be administered either under one economic registration or if only providing Regulation service then with and Economic Regulation Only registration and an Economic (Energy Only registration) as outlined in this manual.
+If the aggregation will provide Regulation Only through and Economic Regulation Only registration to the market then only 1 end use customer within the aggregation shall have the ability to reduce more than 99kw of load unless the CSP and PJM approve. - All end-use customers in an economic registration shall be served by the same electric distribution company and Load Serving Entity (LSE) and have the same energy pricing point.
+All end use customers in an Emergency and Pre-Emergency registration, Economic registration of residential customers not participating in the Day-Ahead market, and Economic Regulation Only registration shall be served by the same electric distribution company and located in the same transmission zone.
+If the aggregation will provide synchronized reserves, all customers in the aggregation must also be part of the same synchronized reserve sub-zone. - All end-use customers in an aggregation that settle at Transmission Zone, existing load Aggregate, or node prices shall be located in the same Transmission Zone, existing load Aggregate, or at the same node except for an Economic Regulation Only registration. - Each end-use customer site must meet the requirements for market participation by a demand resource except for the 100 kW minimum load reduction requirement for energy and ancillary services. - An end use customer's participation in the energy and ancillary service markets shall be administered either under one economic registration or if only providing Regulation service then with and Economic Regulation Only registration and an Economic (Energy Only registration) as outlined in this manual.